UoM-ResPlat-DevOps/nectar-dashboard/README.rst

   ]

 For configuring ``navbar_support_links`` the ``icon`` field is optional.
 Visit the `Font Awesome website`_ to see available icons.
+To add a divider between links add ``'-'`` to the list in place of a dict, as shown above.

 Features
 --------